Azure/Avere/docs/azure_vm_provision_best_practices.md

 Here is the setup for the experiment:

 1. Pick a region, and ensure enough quota exists for 1000 DS2v2 VMs.
-We chose DS2v2 because it has enough [Blobcache](https://docs.microsoft.com/en-us/azure/virtual-machines/windows/sizes-general#dsv2-series) to hold large binary/toolchain payloads.
+We chose DS2v2 because it has enough [Blob cache](https://docs.microsoft.com/en-us/azure/virtual-machines/windows/sizes-general#dsv2-series) to hold large binary/toolchain payloads.

 2. Deploy a virtual network and storage account, and create an Avere vFXT cluster using these [deployment instructions](https://github.com/Azure/Avere/blob/master/docs/jumpstart_deploy.md).

     Cluster details:

     - Three nodes of Standard_E32s_v3 instances
     - Per-node cache size: 8192GB
     - Blob storage backend

 3. Add a subnet named "batch" to the three-node cluster's VNet, with address space to support 1000 nodes.
 For this experiment we used `10.0.16.0/20` for our address space.

-4. Deploy another VNet, storage account, and create a six-node Avere vFXT cluster using the same options as the three-node cluster in step 2.
+4. Deploy another VNet and storage account, and create a six-node Avere vFXT cluster using the same options as the three-node cluster in step 2.

 5. Add a subnet named "batch" to the six-node cluster's VNet, with address space to support 1000 nodes.
 For this experiment we used `10.0.16.0/20` for our address space.